Jehonathan1/Jehonathan1/README.md

 ### Did I mention that I'm also into UX/UI?
-🚀 You are welcome to see some of my [UX/UI work here!](https://yehonatans-portfolio.webflow.io/)
+🚀 You are welcome to see some of my [UX/UI work here!](https://yehonatans-portfolio.webflow.io/) 🚀 Some other cool things i've made can be found [here](https://www.youtube.com/watch?v=LfuXVAYwS4U/)

 ## Languages and Tools